sdegutis/immaculata.dev/site/public/blog/announcing-immaculata.md

 import { FileTree, hooks } from 'immaculata' import { registerHooks } from 'module'

-// keep an in-memory version of "./site" in memory const tree = new FileTree('site', import.meta.url)
+// keep an in-memory version of file tree under "./site" const tree = new FileTree('site', import.meta.url)

 // keep it up to date